firebolt-db/godocs/docs/sql_reference/functions-reference/string/regexp-matches.md

 # REGEXP\_MATCHES

 Returns an array that contains either the match or all defined subgroups of the first match of the regular expression pattern.
-Returns an empty array if the pattern does not match
+Returns an empty array if the pattern does not match.

 ## Syntax
 {: .no_toc}